cons0le7/iSH-tools/README.md

 By doing this you can call the script any time with the command: `hack`

-If you want the script to be called from a different command: change "hack" at the end of the last line above to whatever command you would like the script to be called from.
-It should look like:
+If you want the script to be called from a different command: change "hack" at the end of the line above to whatever command you would like the script to be called from.

-`cp $HOME/iSH-tools/hack /usr/bin/COMMANDNAMEHERE`

 Just make sure the name you choose does not conflict with any other installed package names.

 > [!Note]
 > ___